 At Hurst Green Primary School and Nursery, we believe that reading for pleasure is vitally important to develop a lifelong appreciation and love of literature.
 Here, we have high expectations that pupils will be encouraged to read at home on a daily basis.
 Quality and choice of texts are important to promote enjoyment.
 Pupils are taught and encouraged to develop comprehension skills, to explore different times and cultures and a variety of genres.

-The new curriculum guidelines emphasise the importance of pupils’ having a sound knowledge of grammar throughout the different Key Stages.
-From Key Stage One onwards, pupils are taught the grammatical terms and will develop correct grammatical vocabulary.
+Curriculum guidelines emphasise the importance of pupils’ having a sound knowledge of grammar throughout the different Key Stages.
+From Key Stage One pupils are taught the grammatical terms and will develop correct grammatical vocabulary.

 High expectations are shared with children so that they become really confident in the use of grammar, punctuation and spelling.